IT21259166/Vaultly/README.md

+IT21259166 - Z. H. Muhammadh | IT21308116 - R.V.G.M.M Shakeer Udayar

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

+Initially, run 'npm install' in order to install all the required dependencies.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev